st3v3nmw/obsidian-spaced-repetition/README.md

 All "new" notes with content are listed under `New` on the right pane (Review Queue).
 To review, click on the file to open it, then choose either the `Review: Easy` or `Review: Hard` option on the file menu.
 The notes will then scheduled appropriately.

-The file menu can found on the `More options` three dots menu or by right clicking on the file on the file manager (left pane).
+The file menu can be found on the `More options` three dots menu or by right clicking on the file on the file manager (left pane).

 #### Scheduled notes

-`Review: N due` on the status bar at the bottom of the screen shows how many notes one has to review today.
+`Review: N due` on the status bar at the bottom of the screen shows how many notes one has to review today (+ overdue notes).
 Clicking on that opens one of the notes for review.
 Alternatively, one can use the `Open a note for review` command.

-### Settings
+#### Review Settings

 Available settings are:
 - Choosing whether to open a note by random or the most important note